ogamonal/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-run_analysis.R: It's a R program that executes the next actions:
+run_analysis.R: It's an R program that executes the next actions:

 1.- Download the zip file.
 2.- Unzip the zip file.